 Advanced Phishing Attacks

-Machine learning algorithms will become even more advanced, mimicking the victim’s style, to launch an attack.
-AI can learn about someone’s behaviours and habits to exploit them and steal important data.
+Machine learning algorithms will become even more advanced, mimicking the victim’s style, to launch phishing attacks.
+AI can learn about someone’s behaviours and habits to exploit them and steal sensitive data.

 Quick Search for Vulnerabilities